-I have experience with grief, the emotional and physical heart, digestive discomfort, fatigue + deep exhaustion, painful + irregular menstruation, perimenopause, seasonal allergies, disassociation, anxiety, depression, trauma, pain, insomnia, inflammation, low immunity, colds, infections, migraines and much more.
+I have experience with grief, the emotional and physical heart, digestive discomfort, fatigue + deep exhaustion, painful + irregular menstruation, perimenopause, seasonal allergies, disassociation, anxiety, depression, trauma, insomnia, inflammation, low immunity, colds, infections, migraines and much more.
 I also specialize in holding space for artists working on particularly taxing creative projects and helping them find balance, intention, and nourishment in their artistic practice.

-And while all of this might sound really woo or intellectual, I'm also fierce, present, and down to earth in a New York Italian kind of way.
+And while all of this might sound really woo and intellectual, I'm also fierce, present, and down to earth in a New York Italian kind of way.
 Some other things you may like to know about me: I'm a lesbian in a decade+ long partnership.
 I've been a practicing witch and energy worker since the age of nine.
 I am of Southern Italian and Irish descent and I draw on the healing folk traditions of both ancestral lines.

 . . .

-I have extensive training as an energetic herbalist, priestess, flower essence practitioner, poet, and professor.
+I have extensive training as a clinical herbalist, flower essence practitioner, priestess, poet, and professor.

 I hold certificates from Brittany Nickerson of Thyme Herbal School where I was an advanced apprentice and trained in community herbalism and Ayurvedic healing modalities, Twin Star School of Herbal & Energetic Studies where I was trained by Lupo Passero, and I have studied Astrological Herbalism (reading patterns of wellness and dis-ease through your birth chart) by Sajah Popham of Evolutionary Herbalism.
 I studied holistic approaches to Lyme Disease at the CommonWealth Center for Holistic Herbalism.
 And I have extensive practitioner skills training from Karyn Sanders and Sarah Holmes of Blue Otter School of Herbal Medicine.

 w i t h / i n